cprieto/roboblog/content/2021-05-12-the-vector-class-constructors-and-templates.md

 twitter_image: templates.png
 ---

 While reading the fantastic book [Foundations of Game Engine Development, Volume 1: Mathematics](https://foundationsofgameenginedev.com/#fged1) by [Dr. Eric Lengyel](http://terathon.com/lengyel/) and working through his examples I found the venerable `vector3d` class, a simple class to handle 3D vectors.
-I decided to try something different and write a slightly different version of the 3D vector class in C++, for my surprise it was not as trivial as I initially though so I decided to write a short blog post series about my adventures in the land of modern C++.
+I decided to try something different and write a slightly different version of the 3D vector class in C++, for my surprise it was not as trivial as I initially thought so I decided to write a short blog post series about my adventures in the land of modern C++.

 # A better constructor
 ​